 Laws of Exponents

-Directions: Using the digits 1 to 20, at most one time each, fill in the boxes to create equivalent expressions.
+Directions: Using the integers 1 to 20, at most one time each, place an integer in each box to create equivalent expressions.

 Hint